 In addition to churches for the secular community’s worship, Syria keeps vast ruins of monasteries which housed hundreds of monks.
-The most important of all Syrian monasteries, St. Simeon Stylites, is still a thundering mass of ruins in the middle of the desert.
+The most important of all the Syrian monasteries, St. Simeon Stylites, is still a thundering mass of ruins in the middle of the desert.
 The Arabs call it el Qal’at Simaan or Simeon’s Castle.

-The disciples of St. Simeon, who prayed for several years at the top of a column, built after his death near 470 a grand monastery with four spacious churches of three naves each, whose facades faced a central octagon where the precious column was placed as a holy relic.
-This building has great importance for its architectural decorative elements: blind arches, embedded columns*, corbels, and other elements later used as ornamental by Romanesque and Byzantine architectures.
+The disciples of St. Simeon, who prayed for several years at the top of a column, built after his death (near 470 AD) a grand monastery with four spacious churches with three naves each, whose facades faced a central octagon where the precious column was placed as a holy relic.
+This building has great importance for its architectural decorative elements: blind arches, embedded columns*, corbels, and other elements later used as ornamental by the Romanesque and Byzantine architectures.
 In the same region of northern Syria where this monastery was located, were the basilicas of Turmanin and Qalb Luzeh that would later influence the Western Romanesque art.
 In Turmanin (V century), the great nave is preceded by a portico over which extended a gallery flanked by two rectangular towers that seem to prefigure the facades framed by bell towers of the European Romanesque.

 The perpetual battle field of the Roman Empire was the Euphrates, an area that became the meeting place of three artistic influences over the course of many centuries: the Christians of Syria, extending to the edge of the desert, the Roman legions’ camps, who defended them, and the Parthian castles, which fought against Romans.
 These three groups shared their artistic forms and construction procedures.
 It is not surprising then that the structure of Persian domes have come to Syria and from there moved to Byzantium, and that Christian reliefs and decoration styles were influenced by Eastern decorative styles.